statement of significance

 This item has research significance for the study of sport in Australia.
 It has potential for oral history research with veteran Italian bocce players as a primary source.

-The bocce ball is significant to Italian men as a reminder of rivalry and companionship in Italian male society.
+The bocce ball is intangible significance to Italian men as a reminder of rivalry and companionship in Italian male society.

 This item has interpretive potential in the study of male social activity in Italian migrant communities.